Skip to Main Content

 How do I find journal articles?

 For best results, use our A-Z Database List and select your subject from the drop-down menu to find the best databases for your area of study.
-(PRO TIP: Some key databases, including Atla Religion Database, Business Source Elite, and APA PsycInfo, are NOT included in the Quick Search tab in the library search box.
-If you are researching in these subject areas, it's especially important to use the appropriate database.)
+(PRO TIP: the Quick Search box only searches a subset of our databases, so it may not include the best sources for every subject area.)

-To cross-search multiple databases at once, use Discovery (aka Quick Search) to search for articles and other kinds of documents.
-You can also try ProQuest Central.
+To cross-search multiple databases at once, use Quick Search or ProQuest Central to search for articles and other kinds of documents.

 How do I find a specific periodical?